 provide individual and group therapy as well as classroom consultation and training.
 Individualized communication programs include the evaluation and treatment of receptive and expressive communication skills, including verbal skills, augmentative communication and social skills.

-contribute to program planning, design behavioral interventions and home-based programs, evaluate student functioning in cognitive and emotional areas, and offer counseling services with other Spectrum Services professionals.
+contribute to program planning, design behavioral interventions and suggestions for home-based programs, evaluate student functioning in cognitive and emotional areas, and offer counseling services with other Spectrum Services professionals.

 Adaptive physical education teachers